apparition47/iOSSwiftStarter/iOSSwiftStarter/Pods/StatefulViewController/README.md

 pod "StatefulViewController", "~> 1.0"
 ```

-Then run `pod install` with Cocoapods 0.36 or newer.
+Then run `pod install` with CocoaPods 0.36 or newer.

 #### Manually